yuuki15/yuuki15.github.io/README.md

 # [yuukikonno.com](https://yuukikonno.com/)

 This is yuuki's personal website.
+It can be accessed at [yuukikonno.com](https://yuukikonno.com/) or [yuuki15.github.io](https://yuuki15.github.io/).
 It only contains links to my X etc. like Linktree.

 ## Latest snapshots